htcondor/htcondor/docs/man-pages/condor_submit.rst

     allows the job to specify the signal number that the job's log event will show the job having terminated with.

+ :subcom-def:`primary_unix_group` = group_name
+    On Linux systems, if the job runs with a supplemental group of group_name, install this group as the primary unix group.
+This is equivalent to the unix command **newgrp**.
+This may be useful when working with shared filesystems, and the job needs to control which of its groups any files created in a shared filesystem should have.

  :subcom-def:`remote_initialdir` = <directory-path>
     The path specifies the directory in which the job is to be executed on the remote machine.